alexander-brandao/IA/README.md

 ### The 7-Eleven problem
-A customer walked into a 7-11 store and decided to buy four items.
+A customer walked into a 7-11 store and decided to buy some items.
 When he brought his items to the check-out counter, the cashier rang in the purchases and told the customer that the cost was $7.11.
 The customer was curious that the cost of his